jcromartie/HelloWorld/README.markdown

 So, here it is, without further ado:

-First, you should have a directory for your game source files.
+Firstly, you should have a dedicated directory for your game source and other resource files.
 Copy the `org` directory from the Flixel framework into your source directory.
 AS3 loads packages (like `org.flixel.*`) based on directory name relative to the source file, so this directory scheme logically follows.
-Then, you should add the following files for our simple
+Then, you should add the following files for our simple tutorial:
-tutorial:

 * [HelloWorld.as](blob/master/src/HelloWorld.as)
 * [PlayState.as](blob/master/src/PlayState.as)